Shashanksnraj/ReleaseGates/readme.md

     ![VSTS Demo Generator](images/deployment_success.png)

 1. We will See web app and application insights being provisioned.
-Application insights is used to monitor the Wwb app.
+Application insights is used to monitor the Web app.
 Click on **Application Insights**.

     ![VSTS Demo Generator](images/select_ai.png)

 1. Note down the Instrumentation Key.
-Instrumentation key and use that to configure the SDK in the application.
+Instrumentation key is used to configure the SDK in the application.

     ![VSTS Demo Generator](images/key.png)